Business Growth in 6 Steps

-    Reaching your business goals and elevating the lives of your employees, more about customers and stakeholders requires commitment, mind hard work, wisdom, and the willingness to learn continuously.
+Reaching your business goals and elevating the lives of your employees, customers and stakeholders requires commitment, hard work, wisdom, and the willingness to learn continuously.
 At Valcort, we’ve worked with the leaders of countless companies, many of whom have seen great accomplishment, others who have fallen short of their goals.
-We’ve learned a number of principles by observing both successes and failures--and taking notes.
+We’ve learned a number of principles by observing both successes and failures–and taking notes.
 Let’s start with 6 keys to business growth:

 Establishing a motivational vision

 A vision is not a vague statement of pie in the sky dreams.
 A vision is based on your shared values, and your vision statement expresses today’s frustration among your family of stakeholders in experiencing those values.So to find your vision, start with understanding core values that truly drive your business forward.
 These are not the soft platitudes that may be placeholders on your website or posted on your lunch room bulletin board.
 They are the bedrock of what drives your leadership, the blueprint of your corporate life, and the characteristics of your people, relationships and business product.Extend your values into the future and you can begin to see your vision.
 Is it clear and motivating and beneficial for all stakeholders including employees, vendors and customers?
 Most importantly, don’t leave your vision on the wall.
 Operationalize your vision into functional teams and departments.
 Be sure that it is possible for your vision to cascade down through the organization and out the door to engage customers.Finally, measure it.
 Each year, ask:–“What key vision measurements are we tracking this year?